-On behalf of Advocates for Literacy, a coalition of over 40 organizations focused on increasing the federal commitment to improve literacy instruction through evidenced-based practices, thank you for your past support of the Literacy for All, Results for the Nation (LEARN) program, which builds on the success of the Striving Readers Comprehensive Literacy (SRCL) program.
-As you work to draft the FY 2019 Labor, Health and Human Services, Education and Related Agencies Appropriations bill, we urge you to reject the administration's FY 2019 budget proposal to eliminate the LEARN program and instead continue funding this critically important comprehensive literacy program at \$190 million.
+On behalf of Advocates for Literacy, a coalition of over 60 organizations that understands the imperative role of literacy -- reading and writing -- in creating a globally competent workforce, thank you for your past support of the Literacy for All, Results for the Nation (LEARN) program, which builds on the success of the Striving Readers Comprehensive Literacy (SRCL) program.
+As you work to draft the FY 2020 Labor, Health and Human Services, Education and Related Agencies Appropriations bill, we urge you to reject the administration's FY 2020 budget proposal to eliminate the LEARN program and instead continue funding this critically important comprehensive literacy program at no less than \$190 million.
+Further, we are concerned that if the Budget Control Act's FY 2020 and FY 2021 spending caps are not raised for non-defense discretionary spending, K-12 education programs like LEARN will suffer due to disproportionate cuts.
+This could severely impact schools, districts and students.

-The LEARN program builds on the success of the SRCL program where States implementing comprehensive literacy plans have seen significant improvements in English Language Arts achievement in districts and schools serving disadvantaged students.
-In September, eleven states (Georgia, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Montana, North Dakota, New Mexico, Ohio, and Oklahoma), the Bureau of Indian Education, and four territories were awarded SRCL grants.
+The LEARN program builds on the success of the SRCL program where states implementing comprehensive literacy plans have seen significant improvements in English Language Arts achievement in districts and schools serving disadvantaged students.
+Eleven states (Georgia, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Montana, North Dakota, New Mexico, Ohio, and Oklahoma), the Bureau of Indian Education, and four territories currently have SRCL grants.
 With these grants, districts will be able to support high-quality professional development for teachers, principals, and specialized instructional support personnel to improve literacy instruction for struggling readers and writers, including English language learners and students with disabilities.